HaoboGu/rmk/docs/src/create_project.md

 A RMK firmware project will be automatically created after you fill out all required fields.
 Use `code <your-project-name>` to open the project in VSCode.

-## Mofify the template project
+## 2. Modify the template project

 If you're lucky enough, you could just compile your firmware using `cargo build`.
-But most of the cases, there are minor modifications you have to do.
+But for the most of the cases, there are minor modifications you have to do.